HolgerGrahn/Vrml/README.md

 https://github.com/HolgerGrahn/Vrml/tree/main/Examples/bsurl

 click on a file, use the GitHub download button, double click in  the download file to open BSContact.exe or drag the link into an open BSContact.

+For the demos on this repositiory it might be easiest to download as ZIP.
+OBJ files are are refering MTL and texuture files, this is not currently supported via HTTP download, so the folders need to be downloaded as zip.